arXiv/arxiv-docs/help/policies/code_of_conduct.md

 # arXiv Code of Conduct

-## Seeking Feedback on Beta Version of Code of Conduct
+## Seeking Feedback on arXiv Code of Conduct

-Below is the beta version of arXiv's Code of Conduct.
-We would like to get your feedback!
+We would like your feedback on our Code of Conduct!
 Please let us know what you think [here](https://cornell.qualtrics.com/jfe/form/SV_eQDZib6K66o6gD3).
-We will be collecting feedback through 25 June 2019.

 ---